 You can see the portraits of the Leaders President Kim Il Sung and General Kim Jong Il across the street from the Eternity Tower.

-It explains the history of the Korean Peninsula, from pre-historical times to modern day DPRK.
-The museums hosts several original ancient relics including skeletons and original ancient tools found in the region.
+The museum hosts several original ancient relics including skeletons and original ancient tools found in the region.
 Pictures cannot be taken inside the museum in order to conserve these relics well.